Shop Mead Wine Online.

 MEAD IS, AT ITS CORE IS FERMENTING HONEY WITH WATER

 Mead is, at its core, an alcoholic drink made by fermenting honey with water and combining it with grains, spices, fruits and sometimes hops.
 It is also referred to as honey-wine and while different cultures reserve the latter title for other drinks, mead and honey-wine are mostly interchangeable.
 Part of the reason why mead is called honey-wine is that it is fermented rather than distilled or brewed as well as the fermentation process requiring the same yeast used in winemaking.
 That is mostly where the similarities end.
 Mead has its base in honey and wine’s base is in fermented grapes, also mead tends to have a wider variety than the type of honey used since it is frequently combined with other ingredients like beer is.
-So, mead doesn’t always taste like honey and has next to no flavors in common with wine.
+So, mead taste doesn’t always taste like honey and has next to no flavors in common with wine.

 DIFFERENT VARIETIES OF MEAD